nedbat/coveragepy/doc/index.rst

         $ coverage html

+    .. ifconfig:: not prerelease

         Then visit htmlcov/index.html in your browser, to see a `report like this`_.

+    .. ifconfig:: prerelease

+        Then visit htmlcov/index.html in your browser, to see a `report like this one`_.

 .. _coverage page on the Python Package Index: http://pypi.python.org/pypi/coverage
 .. _report like this: /code/coverage/sample_html/index.html
+.. _report like this one: /code/coverage/sample_html_beta/index.html

 Using coverage.py